psastras/node-threadpool/README.md

 ### Warning

-You may only access data within the runnable functions context.
+You may only access data within the runnable function's context.
 For example, this is an error:

 ```javascript
 const hello = "hello";